Ramsbottom: Religion

 St Andrew's Church, the oldest church in Ramsbottom, was built by the Grant family in 1834 as a Scottish Presbyterian Church.
-In the 1860s a member of the Grant family deprived the congregation of its church and in 1869 offered the building to the Bishop of Manchester as an Anglican church.
-It became a mission church for St Paul's until 1875 when it was consecrated as the Parish Church of St Andrew.
+In the 1860s, a member of the Grant family deprived the congregation of its church and offered the building to the Bishop of Manchester as an Anglican church in 1869.
+It became a mission church for St Paul's Church, Ramsbottom until 1875, when it was consecrated as the Parish Church of St Andrew.

-In 1993 the church was refurbished and re-ordered and dedicated in 1994.
+In 1993, the church was refurbished, reordered and dedicated in 1994.
 The Ashton brothers donated farm land as site for St Paul's Church which cost £3,400.
 It was consecrated in 1850.